turingschool/mod-0-curriculum/computer-setup.md

   1. Right click on the `Terminal` app and choose `Get Info`
   1. Check the box that says `Open using Rosetta`
   1. Open the `Terminal` app by either double clicking the icon or using a Spotlight search for `Terminal`
-  1. Run
+  1. Run the following command:
   ```
   /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
   ```
-  1. When prompted, enter the password you use to login to your computer.
+  1. When prompted, enter the password you use to log in to your computer.
 It needs this because it installs its packages in a place that all users of this computer can access.
 You will get a message that says, "Press RETURN to continue or any other key to abort."
 Press `return`.
   1. When it has completed the installation, which may take some time, quit the terminal using `cmd + q` then start a new Terminal session.
 Run `brew doctor`.
 The output should tell you that everything is fine:
   ```
   $ brew doctor